The IAB Tech Lab Publisher Protocol for 2026: A Q&A With Anthony Katsur | AdExchanger

 Below is an edited Q&A based on that conversation.

-AdExchanger: Thinking of this as the IAB Tech Lab Publisher Protocol for 2026, if you had to give publishers a simple protocol for the year ahead, what are the top three things they should be thinking about implementing?
+AdExchanger: Thinking of this as the IAB Tech Lab Publisher Protocol for 2026, if you had to give publishers a simple protocol for the year ahead, what are the top three things they should consider implementing?

 ANTHONY KATSUR: First, publishers should be thinking about how to work with LLMs and how to take advantage of this new answers economy — including enabling answers on their own sites.
 There’s an opportunity for publishers to beat the LLMs at their own game.
 We’re already seeing companies do this by embracing the concept of an answers economy on their own properties.